kylehovey/firewatch-obsidian/firewatches/Bald Mtn.md

 ---
-location: [37.10388888888889, -119.20583333333333]
+location: [35.24, -120.50277777777778]
-tag: firewatch
+tags: [destroyed]
 ---

+# Overview

-[Bald Mtn](http://www.peakbagging.com/CALookoutPhotos/BaldMtn.html) sits at 7836', is located in [[Fresno County]] and was constructed in 1982.
-It is located in the Sierra national forest.
-It can be found on the Dinkey Creek USGS topo map.
+Bald Mtn (LO site) sits at 2834', is located in [[San Luis Obispo County]] and was constructed in 1993.
+It is located in the Los Padres national forest.
+It can be found on the Arroyo Grande NE USGS topo map.